 The garage door cables transport energy from the garage door springs to the door.
 This is made possible by the pulleys and drums that these wires pass through, which apply the correct amount of tension to the lines every time you open your garage door.
 Springs are highly tense, and this force is transferred to cables and circular spools known as drums (torsion springs) or sheaves (extension springs).
 Because the force of the springs won’t provide any lifting force, broken or loose cables can render heavier garage doors unusable.
 Overhead doors with loose cables are frequently discovered shut or halfway through the swing, with a snarled tangle of cable around the drums.

-Garage door repair technicians and homeowners are able to reset or replace the cables, but many fail to diagnose why the cables broke or came loose in the first place.
+Garage door repair technicians and homeowners can reset or replace the cables, but many fail to diagnose why the cables broke or came loose in the first place.
 This frequently leads to recurring cable issues that endanger the safety of both businesses and homeowners, as well as financial and time losses.

 What causes the garage door cable to come off?